-Also known as Sand-reef Wrasses and Slippery Dick Wrasse.
+Also known as Sand Reef Wrasses, Slippery Dick Wrasse.

 Most reef fish seen by divers during the day are grazers, that cruise around just above the surface of the coral or snoop into crevices looking for algae, worms and small crustaceans.